lorainelab/appstore/README.md

 5. In the home directory, `cp maven-app-repo-settings-template.xml maven-app-repo-settings.xml`

 #### Set-up MySQL-server:
-1. `sudo apt-get install mysql-server`
+1. make sure mysql-server is installed.
-2. Set up mysql security settings like root passwordetc. using `sudo mysql_secure_installation`
+2. Set up mysql security settings like root password using `sudo mysql_secure_installation`
 3. To see if the mysql server is running, use `sudo systemctl status mysql.service` refer [this link](https://www.digitalocean.com/community/tutorials/how-to-install-the-latest-mysql-on-ubuntu-16-04#step-2-%E2%80%94-installing-mysql) for more information